kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 kind: SubjectAccessReview
 spec:
   resourceAttributes:
-    group: authentications.k8s.io
+    group: authentication.k8s.io
     resource: groups
     name: someGroup
     verb: impersonate:user-info
   user: impersonator
 ```
-will be sent to the authorizer
+will be sent to the authorizer for each group.

 #### Header `Impersonate-Uid` is set